Jeffrey Karl Ochsner: Career

 Ochsner graduated from Rice University with a B.A. in Architecture in 1973 and a Master of Architecture (M.Arch.) in 1976.
 He worked for Gunnar Birkerts and Associates in Michigan in 1973-74.
 He was owner/principal of a Houston-based architectural practice, Ochsner Associates, from 1984 to 1987.
 The firm was responsible for the architecture of the Galveston Island Trolley.

 Ochsner has taught at the University of Washington since 1988.
 He was Chair of the Department of Architecture from 1996 to 2002.
 He served as Associate Dean in the College of Built Environments (CBE) from 2007 to 2019, and as CBE Advisor on Policy & Procedure from 2019 to 2020.

+Ochsner's first book,H. H. Richardson: Complete Architectural Works, went through six printings; roughly 30,000 copies are in print.
+The first edition of Shaping Seattle Architecture: A Historical Guide to the Architects went through two printings, with 10,000 copies in print.